dune73/test-4/tutorial-7/README.md

 ### Step 10 (Goodie): Summary of the ways of combating false positives

-It is possibly best to summarize the tuning directives in a graphic.
+It is possibly best to summarize the four tuning methods in a graphic.
 So here is a cheatsheet for your use!

 <a href="https://www.netnea.com/cms/rule-exclusion-cheatsheet-download/"><img src="https://www.netnea.com/files/tutorial-7-rule-exclusion-cheatsheet_small.png" alt="Rule Exclusion CheatSheet" width="476" height="673" /></a>